legend-exp/remage/docs/manual/geometry.md

 ```

 This registers the physical volumes `B00000B` and `C000RG1` as `Germanium`
-detectors with `uid`s 1 and 2.
-If the copy number is not specified, `0` is used
+detectors with UIDs 1 and 2.
+If the copy number is not specified, `0` is used by
-by default.
+default.
 See {ref}`manual-output` for details on how detector types affect
 output.

 Alternatively, detectors can be imported from a GDML file that includes